n123git/save-docs/decrypt.md

 * This can be programatically detected by checking if the fixed key AES-CCM decryption fails due to an incorrect authentication tag.

 ### Method
-* These are first decrypted via AES-CCM (not GCM or CTR) and the AESkey is fixed in v1.0 saves: (the UTF-8 representation of "5+NI8WVq09V7LI5w").
+* These are first decrypted via AES-CCM (not GCM or CTR).
+Also note that the AESkey is fixed in v1.0 saves: (the UTF-8 representation of "5+NI8WVq09V7LI5w").
   * Note that since the ciphertext is formatted [mac][data], you may have to rearrange it depending on your crypto lib.
 * Then, you extract (store and remove) the CRC and the key from last 8 bytes from the input - where the last 8 bytes are formatted [CRC 32-bit][KEY 32-bit].
-* Then you (this is REALLY important and will save you from a **major** headache) verify the data matches the CRC before running it through `0x1000` (4096) rounds of `YWCipher` and reappending the CRC and key for encryption.
+* Then you (and this is REALLY important and will save you from a **major** headache) verify the data matches the CRC via *any* standard CRC32 implementation.
+Then run it through `0x1000` (4096) rounds of `YWCipher` before reappending the CRC and key exactly how it was earlier for encryption.

 ## v2.0 Save Files
 ### Detection
 * This format affects all non-v1 save files.

 ### Method
 * Identical to that of v1 saves *but*:
   * The AESkey is no longer fixed, it is instead loaded from the (encrypted) `head.yw`.